Skip to main content

 1. Bilt

-Bilt is ours, so the disclosure comes first.
-It is still the tool to put first for non-technical founders who want a native iOS and Android app without learning Xcode.
+Bilt is the best fit for non-technical founders who want a native iOS and Android app without learning Xcode or managing deployment tools.

 Bilt turns a plain-English prompt into a React Native app, then keeps going through backend setup, preview testing, code signing, and App Store submission.